Student Impact

 Bernice Hookey

-Proud Waanyi woman from the lower Gulf of Carpentaria and graduate of Tranby’s Certificate of Indigenous Business Governance
+Proud Waanyi woman from the lower Gulf of Carpentaria and graduate of Tranby’s BSB50715 Diploma of Business Governance

 Currently working: